hhd-dev/hwinfo/devices/legion_go/readme.md

 # Legion Go Internals
 ## ACPI Documentation
+You can find the documentation of the WMI interfaces below.
+A WMI interface is an ACPI method where: Arg0 is the index the call refers to (almost never used), Arg1 is the method number, and Arg2 is a buffer with all parameters.

 ### Setting the fan curve
 The WMI interface WMAB exposes two functions, 5, and 6 which can be used to